pacbac/georadio/README.md

 - The audio being played is a 30-second preview of the song from Spotify.
 Some tracks may not have an audio track to go along with it, and when tried to be played, it will turn red and become skipped over.
 - To post a song, type in a song into the smaller search bar and click search.
 Suggestions should pop up.
 Clicking on a suggestion will then add the song to the location.
 - Typing in a different location into the maps search bar will automatically load the corresponding music playlist to that new location
+- **Note: A lot of tracks do not have preview URLs.
+The other alternative would be using the app as a remote for your Spotify account to play full songs, which is not supported (yet)**

 Locations that already have sample songs for you to try out:
 - UCLA